gkancheva/MVC-Blog-Spring/README.md

 # MVC-Blog-Spring
-Creating blog with Spring MVC, Maven nad JPA.
+Creating blog with Spring MVC, Maven and JPA.